-For FY2019, MRMPO will update environmental justice data.
+The next update of data related to environmental justice will be performed in 2021.
 Through this effort MRMPO expects to strengthen analytical capability, and enhance capacity to assess impacts to minority and low-income populations.

 The MRMPO's Public Participation Program is an integral part of the regional transportation planning process.
 The USDOT Order (5610.2) on Environmental Justice specifies that minority populations and low-income populations be provided with greater access to information on, and opportunities for public participation in transportation decision-making.
 The MRMPO has public-involvement policies and procedures that provide for consideration of Environmental Justice.
 These policies and procedures provide an inclusive, representative, and equal opportunity for two-way communication.